Matonks/better-prompts/README.md

 # 🤖 GPT-4o & More To Come...

-A collection of specialized GPT-4o-powered writing and dev assistants built for real-world production tasks — from UX copy and learning roadmaps to internal comms, pitch decks, and AI-enhanced coding environments.
+A collection of specialized GPT-4o-powered writing and dev assistants built for real-world production tasks, from UX copy and learning roadmaps to internal comms, pitch decks, and AI-enhanced coding environments.

 Each `.txt` file contains a fully structured system prompt designed for use in tools like ChatGPT Custom GPTs, Cursor, or Vercel's v0.